-IL IS SHOWII if of the receipt side of Neceipts & Payments account.
-Types Accounting Treatment General When the donor does not When the donor does not lay down any specific condition for using the amount of donation, it is called as general donation. a) If Amount is Small: Treated as Revenue receipts (credited to Income & Expenditure Account) b) If Amount is Large : Treated as Capital receipts (To be capitalized & added to Capital Fund in Balance Sheet) If nothing is clear any treatment can be adopted by giving a suitable note.
-Specific a) These donations are treated as capital receipts and thus, are transferr a) These donations are treated as capital receipts and thus, are transferred to a 'Special Fund Account' (e.g., building Fund) maintained for the purposes. b) Any Income relating to such 'Special Fund Account' is added to the respective fund. c) Any revenue expenditure relating to 'Special Fund Account is deducted from the respective fund. · · d) However, any expenditure of capital nature on account of this special fund (e.g., expenditure on the construction of building out of building fund) should be shown on the assets side of the balance sheet and an equal amount should be transferred from that special fund to the capital/general fund.
+IL IS SHOWII Ton the receipt side of Neceipts & Payments account.
+Types Accounting Treatment General When the donor does not lay down any specific condition for using the amount of donation, it is called as general donation. a) If Amount is Small: Treated as Revenue receipts (credited to Income & Expenditure Account) b) If Amount is Large : Treated as Capital receipts (To be capitalized & added to Capital Fund in Balance Sheet) If nothing is clear any treatment can be adopted by giving a suitable note.
+Specific a) These donations are treated as capital receipts and thus, are transferred to a 'Special Fund Account' (e.g., building Fund) maintained for the purposes. b) Any Income relating to such 'Special Fund Account' is added to the respective fund. c) Any revenue expenditure relating to 'Special Fund Account is deducted from the respective fund. d) However, any expenditure of capital nature on account of this special fund (e.g., expenditure on the construction of building out of building fund) should be shown on the assets side of the balance sheet and an equal amount should be transferred from that special fund to the capital/general fund.